truecharts/website/src/content/docs/clustertool/migrations/scale.md

 :::

-With the upcoming "Electric Eel" version of TrueNAS SCALE, iX-Systems has decided to completely gut the kubernetes backend and screw over its community.
+With the upcoming "Electric Eel" version of TrueNAS SCALE, iX-Systems has decided to completely gut the Kubernetes backend of SCALE.
 However, we've got you covered so you can safely keep running your TrueCharts Charts.

 Our new ClusterTool can, among other things, be used to craft yourself a new kubernetes backend to continue self-hosting using TrueCharts.
 For this guide we'll be using a TalosOS VM on TrueNAS SCALE, but any solid hypervisor would suffice.

 ## Pre-Migrations Advisory

-Prior to migration, we advise the following:
+Prior to migration, we require the following to be done:

 ### Ensure all "hostPath" storage is replaced with "NFS"-share based storage